 Pynsee python package contains tools to easily search and download French data from INSEE and IGN APIs

 pynsee gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on insee.fr as well as key metadata and SIRENE database containing data on all French companies.
-Have a look at the detailed API page api.insee.fr.
+Have a look at the detailed API page portail-api.insee.fr.

 This package is a contribution to reproducible research and public data transparency.
 It benefits from the developments made by teams working on APIs at INSEE and IGN.